Credicorp Ltd. (NYSE:BAP) Short Interest Down 15.7% in November

-Credicorp Ltd. (NYSE:BAP – Get Rating) was the target of a significant decline in short interest in the month of November.
-As of November 30th, there was short interest totalling 437,600 shares, a decline of 15.7% from the November 15th total of 518,800 shares.
-Currently, 0.9% of the shares of the stock are sold short.
-Based on an average trading volume of 354,100 shares, the days-to-cover ratio is currently 1.2 days.
+Credicorp Ltd. (NYSE:BAP – Get Rating) saw a significant decrease in short interest in November.
+As of November 30th, there was short interest totalling 437,600 shares, a decrease of 15.7% from the November 15th total of 518,800 shares.
+Based on an average daily volume of 354,100 shares, the short-interest ratio is currently 1.2 days.
+Approximately 0.9% of the shares of the stock are short sold.

-Credicorp (NYSE:BAP – Get Rating) last announced its earnings results on Monday, November 7th.
-The bank reported $4.20 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $3.91 by $0.29.
+Credicorp (NYSE:BAP – Get Rating) last issued its earnings results on Monday, November 7th.
+The bank reported $4.20 EPS for the quarter, beating the consensus estimate of $3.91 by $0.29.
 Credicorp had a net margin of 24.59% and a return on equity of 17.15%.
-The company had revenue of $1.11 billion for the quarter, compared to analyst estimates of $1.13 billion.
-Research analysts forecast that Credicorp will post 15.2 EPS for the current year.
+The firm had revenue of $1.11 billion during the quarter, compared to the consensus estimate of $1.13 billion.
+Research analysts anticipate that Credicorp will post 15.2 earnings per share for the current year.

 About Credicorp